DarkIllusi0n/proxmox_hassos_install/README.md

-# New Proxmox VM with Home Assistant
+# New Proxmox VM with Home Assistant on bridge vmbr1.

 This script will create a new Proxmox VM with the latest version of Home Assistant.
 To create a new VM, run the following in a SSH session or the console from Proxmox interface